R3ta update. R3ta update. Click for full update

 Why does my solution look cloudy?

-A clear solution is expected.
-Cloudiness can indicate temperature shock, peptide aggregation, or contamination.
-If this occurs, do not use the vial.
+Clear solution is typical.
+Cloudiness may indicate temperature shock, aggregation, or contamination.
+If observed, do not proceed; review SOPs.

 How long is a peptide solution stable?